BLTerrell/Mapping_Earthquakes/README.md

 ### Next Steps

-1) We can correlate the major earthquakes with the major tectonic plate boundaries, but is there a way to explain the smaller earthquakes that appear to frequent the southern and western US plus Alaska?
+1) We can correlate the major earthquakes with the major tectonic plate boundaries, but is there a way to explain the smaller earthquakes that appear to frequent the southern and western US and Alaska?
     - Are there minor tectonic plate boundaries that we could map for the USA?
     - Do earthquakes correlate to shale plays in the oil and gas industry?
-2) Does type of the plate boundary affect the strength and/or frequency of earthquakes?
+2) Does the type of tectonic plate boundary affect the strength and/or frequency of earthquakes?
     - We could color-code convergent, divergent, and transform boundaries to visually aid our analysis.
 3) Are we missing smaller earthquake data from Europe, Canada, and Africa because our data is sourced from a US agency?